tonethar/330-overview/README.md

 ## III.
 Units

 ### A. Vanilla Web Apps
-- no `var` allowed - function scope - can be accessed before they are declared
+- `var`/`let`/`const` - scope and when they can be accessed
-- `let`/`const` - block scope - cannot be accessed before they are declared
-- function v. arrow functions - can/cannot be accessed before they are declared
+- function v. arrow functions - scope and when they can be accessed
 - ES6 Modules - `import`/`export`
 - Template strings
 - Ajax